 Evaluating Free Cultural Competence Training Programs for Health Professionals (2015)

 Led by Brooke Jerspersen (WWU Graduate currently a PhD.
-Studentat Case Western Reserve University): Cultural competence is a multi-level strategy for ensuring culturally and linguistically appropriate medical care and reducing health disparities.
+Student at Case Western Reserve University): Cultural competence is a multi-level strategy for ensuring culturally and linguistically appropriate medical care and reducing health disparities.
 Little is known, however, about how it is enacted across diverse health care settings.
-The purpose of this article is to evaluate cultural competence training programs currently utilized by health care institutions in the United States.
-The revised Tool for Assessing Cultural Competence Training (AAMC, n.d.; Lie et al., 2008) is used to evaluate two cultural competence curricula designed to train primary care providers: the first is an online course developed by the Office of Minority Health and the U.S. Department of Health and Human Services called “A Physician’s Practical Guide to Culturally Competent Care” (Think Cultural Health, n.d.); the second is an online presentation by Mount Rainier Health System entitled “Generational and Cultural Competency”.
-In evaluating these curricula, this article aims to extend analyses of culturally competent medicine beyond theoretically-oriented discussions of what cultural competence should or should not be, and toward comprehensive assessments of cultural competence in practice.
-As the evaluations indicate, these two training programs vary greatly in their congruence with the revised TACCT, thereby underscoring the importance of studying how cultural competence is enacted within the health care system and of utilizing tools that facilitate comparison in order to identify the most effective training programs.
+The purpose of this project was to evaluate cultural competence training programs currently utilized by health care institutions in the United States and provide recommendations for a local health center.
+The revised Tool for Assessing Cultural Competence Training (AAMC, n.d.; Lie et al., 2008) was used to evaluate two cultural competence curricula designed to train primary care providers: the first is an online course developed by the Office of Minority Health and the U.S. Department of Health and Human Services called “A Physician’s Practical Guide to Culturally Competent Care” (Think Cultural Health, n.d.); the second is an online presentation by Mount Rainier Health System entitled “Generational and Cultural Competency”.

 “Sowing Seeds for the Future to Honor Tigua History and Tradition”: Diabetes Prevention Practices at Ysleta del Sur Pueblo (University of New Mexico PhD.
 Thesis, 2013)